NASAMNS123NABIL/gke-python-flask-sample-application/README.md

-# Python Flask Dockerized Application #
+# Python Flask Dockerized Application 2nd class #

 Build the image using the following command